-- A CV showing a required work experience in your filled of studies can also be an important admission requirement at many programmes.
+- A CV showing a required work experience in your field of studies can also be an important admission requirement at many study programmes.

 - Since you are going to study abroad in English, all universities will require some proof of language skills, typically through a language certificate like C1 Advanced, TOEFL, or IELTS.